mcallegari/qlcplus/.github/PULL_REQUEST_TEMPLATE/new_fixture.md

 ---

-✅ Thank you again for improving the QLC+ fixture library!
+Thank you for improving the QLC+ fixture library.